Chained Echoes: Development

 The game was made by the German developer Matthias Linda, who grew up making fan games with RPG Maker.
 His favorite games included Xenogears, Terranigma, Secret of Mana, Suikoden 2, Breath of Fire, The Legend of Dragoon and Final Fantasy VI, all of which influenced his development of Chained Echoes.
-He was mindful not to copy them, instead trying to capture his experience of playing them, which he remembers "in my head, all these games look and play better than they actually did."
+He was mindful not to copy them, instead trying to capture his experience of playing them, which he remembers as "in my head, all these games look and play better than they actually did."

-Development of the game took nearly 7 years, beginning in 2016 after a year of considering the story concept.
+The game's development nearly took 7 years, beginning in 2016 after a year of considering the story concept.
 The game had a successful Kickstarter campaign in 2019.
 The game was published by Deck13.